reginabally/task-tracker/README.md

    - Optionally upload a previous HR self-feedback file (.md) for additional context
    - Send to AI to generate a structured self-feedback draft
    - The AI will organize your content into Summary, Growth, Achievements, and Future Goals sections
+   - Use the "Download as Markdown" button to save the AI summary to your computer